February 26-April 11, 2020 - Lent (Western church)

-The word Lent comes from the word Old English word lencten, meaning spring.
+The word Lent comes from the Old English word lencten, meaning spring.

-In the Western church, Lent begins on Ash Wednesday, six and a half weeks before Easter, and ends at midnight on Easter Saturday.
+In the Western church, Lent begins on Ash Wednesday, six and a half weeks before Easter, and ends on Holy Saturday.

-In the Eastern Church, Lent begins on the Monday of the seventh week before Easter and ends on the Friday nine days before Easter.
+In the Eastern church, Lent begins on the Monday of the seventh week before Easter and ends on the Friday before Palm Sunday.

 Fasting and prayer are done in remembrance and reflection of Jesus Christ's fasting in the wilderness.

 Lent lasts 40 days.
 Sundays are not counted.

 The observance of Lent dates back to the 4th century.